Anxiety Therapy

 What does therapy for anxiety actually look like?

-It depends on what’s showing up for you.
-We might work on identifying and shifting thought patterns that keep you stuck, building flexibility in how you respond to uncomfortable feelings rather than avoiding them, and practicing new behaviors in real time during sessions that expand into meaningful changes outside the room.
-We also use EMDR and somatic work when anxiety is rooted in past experiences that are still activating your nervous system.
-It’s not one-size-fits-all.
+It depends on what is showing up for you.
+The work might include identifying and shifting thought patterns that keep you stuck, building flexibility in how you respond to uncomfortable feelings rather than avoiding them, and practicing new behaviors in real time during sessions.
+When anxiety is rooted in past experiences that the nervous system is still responding to, EMDR and somatic-informed approaches may be integrated.
+The approach is shaped to what you bring in.

 How long does therapy for anxiety take?

-It depends on what’s underneath.
-Some clients notice a shift within a few months.
-Others with deeper roots benefit from longer-term work.
-We check in regularly so the pace always feels right for you.
+It depends on what is underneath.
+Some people notice a shift within a few months.
+Others benefit from longer-term work as steadiness builds over time.
+We check in regularly so the pace stays right for you.

 Can therapy help if I'm high-functioning and doing fine on the outside?